 Scouts can participate in one or more ways.
-The individual unit will decide which approach or approaches it wishes to take, but parents or responsible adults can place a collection box at work.
+The individual unit will decide which approach or approaches it wishes to take.
 Some units may choose to use more than one approach to collecting food, and that is probably the most effective plan:

-- Or, as in the past, units can target an area for a collection effort.
-They spread out through the area and go door-to-door one weekend and collect food if someone answers the door, or if no answer, leave a note requesting a contribution.
-If the latter, we ask the donor call the individual Scout to collect the food within a short period time, such as a week or less.
-Or, the unit can repeat the process of going door-to-door the next weekend to collect the food. - Or, individual Scouts can visit 4-5 of their immediate neighbors to collect food.
+- As in the past, units can target an area for a collection effort.
+Scouts spread out through the area and go door-to-door one weekend (January 26) and collect food if someone answers the door or, if no answer, leave a note requesting a contribution.
+If the latter, we ask the donor call the individual Scout to collect the food within a short period time, three days.
+The unit can repeat the process of going door-to-door the next weekend to collect the food left out by residents.. - Individual Scouts and a responsible adult can visit 4-5 of their immediate neighbors to collect food.
 If they miss the neighbor, they can leave a note asking that the neighbor call the Scout to come back and collect the food. - Scouts can place collection boxes at their chartering organization, religious institution, or school.
-If permitted, they can make a short presentation on the nature of Scouting for Food and its importance in helping the needy. - Parents or guardians can place collection boxes at work and encourage coworkers to bring in food and put it in the boxes. - Under certain circumstances following approval from Council, Scouts can ask shoppers at certain local groceries to buy an extra can or two of food to support Scouting for Food and drop the food off on the way out. - District Scouters can participate by bringing a couple of cans of food to
+If permitted, they can make a short presentation on the nature of Scouting for Food and its importance in helping the needy. - Parents or guardians can place collection boxes at work and encourage coworkers to bring in food and put it in the boxes. - Under certain circumstances following a registration process like that in selling camp cards or popcorn, Scouts can gather at storefronts and ask shoppers at certain local groceries to buy an extra can or two of food to support Scouting for Food, and then drop the food off on the way out. - Scouters can participate by bringing a couple of cans of food to Roundtable, District Committee Meetings, District Banquets or Blue and Gold Dinners.